kwli3229/happy-ttyd/README.md

 # ttyd Web Terminal Container

-A containerized web-based terminal using ttyd on Alpine Linux with Claude Code and Happy Coder integration.
+A containerized web-based terminal using ttyd on Alpine Linux with Happy Coder integration.

 ## File Structure